-In 1998 Cindy Green moved on to become the community librarian of the Dorsch Branch in Monroe.
-Jodi Russ began as community librarian in May of 1998.
-Jodi accepted the position of technology trainer in December of 1999.
+In 1998 Cindy Green moved on to become the Community Librarian of the Dorsch Memorial Branch in Monroe.
+Jodi Russ began as Community Librarian in May of 1998.
+Jodi accepted the position of Technology Trainer in December of 1999.
 During her time at Petersburg, Jodi worked closely with Petersburg resident, Frances Steffans.
-Together they coordinated the large historical collection of pictures you will find hanging in the library today.
+Together they coordinated the large historical collection of pictures you will find hanging in the branch today.

 Doris Sheldon was appointed as branch librarian in early 2000.

 In 2003, Jack Schankin began volunteering in the Local History room.
 He continues to play a major roll in collecting, preserving, and organizing information for this collection.